fpereiro/gotoB/readme.md

 ```

 Both `B.mount` and `B.unmount` will return `undefined` if the operation is successful.

+In case you're wondering what's going under the hood, `B.mount` does very little: it just validates its inputs, executes `fun` and places the resulting HTML in the DOM. `B.unmount` is almost equally simple, except that it is in charge of removing the responders of the deleted views through `B.forget`.
+Which takes us to the following topic - events!

 ### Introduction to the event system: `B.call`, `B.respond`, `B.responders`, `B.forget`